sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ## Scalable Distributed MCTS

-In 2011, Yoshizoe et al [paper reference] introduced an efficient scheme for parallelized MCTS with two core ideas: transposition-table driven scheduling (TDS) parallelism and depth-first MCTS.
+In 2011, Yoshizoe et al <d-cite key="yoshizoe2011scalable"></d-cite> introduced an efficient scheme for parallelized MCTS with two core ideas: transposition-table driven scheduling (TDS) parallelism and depth-first MCTS.
 First, we will discuss these topics separately and then see how the combination of the two concepts leads to efficient parallelization.

 First, we introduce TDS.
 At a high level, TDS is a mechanism for evenly distributing data across W worker nodes and efficiently distributing work to be done on said data.
 In TDS, each record of data is passed through a hash function that maps it to one of the worker nodes.
 This is the record’s “home”: the record is stored in memory on its home worker and on no other workers.
 With a good hash function, this scheme ensures that the data is partitioned evenly across a network of workers.
 The key idea behind TDS is that data doesn’t move, requests do.
 If worker A receives a request to run some function on a partition of data that resides on worker B, the request is forwarded to worker B and the response is computed locally before being sent back to worker A. This design is very efficient, as moving data across a network is far slower than encoding requests to process that data and sending the requests where the data resides.